Edward Hawke, 1st Baron Hawke: Fall of Menorca

-Hawke was sent to replace Admiral John Byng as commander in the Mediterranean, with orders to hoist his flag in the second-rate HMS Ramillies, in June 1756.
+Hawke was sent to replace Admiral of the Blue John Byng as commander in the Mediterranean, with orders to hoist his flag in the second-rate HMS Ramillies, in June 1756.
 Byng had been unable to relieve Menorca (historically called "Minorca" by the British) following the Battle of Minorca and he was sent back to Britain where he was tried and executed.
 Almost as soon as Menorca had fallen in June 1756, the French fleet had withdrawn to Toulon in case they were attacked by Hawke.
 Once he arrived off Menorca, Hawke found that the island had surrendered and there was little he could do to reverse this.
 He decided not to land the troops he had brought with him from Gibraltar.
 Hawke then spent three months cruising off Menorca and Marseille before returning home where he gave evidence against Byng.
-Hawke was subsequently criticised by some supporters of Byng, for not having blockaded either Menorca or Toulon.
-He was promoted to full admiral on 24 February 1757.
+Hawke was subsequently criticised by some of Byng supporter's for not having blockaded either Menorca or Toulon.
+He was promoted to Admiral of the Blue on 24 February 1757.